Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 \subsubsection{Apparatus}

 The physical apparatus was the same as that used in Experiment 2; here, we focus on the explanation of VE.
 Fig.\ref{XP3 VE} shows the overview of the path in VR.
-The gradient of the slope is 5.71°(approximately 10\% gradient), which is a relatively steep slope in the physical world.
+The gradient of the slope is 5.71° (approximately 10\% gradient), which is a relatively steep slope in the physical world.
 Furthermore, the length of the slope was set to 75 m, and the participants were not expected to reach the end of the path during the task.
 The details of the task are explained in Section 5.2.2.
 In this experiment, the output of the virtual walking speed is 2.02 times faster than the pure calculated speed from the SHeF-WIP equation.
-This is because Nilsson et al. \cite{Nilsson:2014} confirmed that there ``exists a range of perceptually natural visual gains" and 2.02 $\pm$ 0.16 was the mean visual gain rated as natural for WIP.
+This is because Nilsson et al. \cite{Nilsson:2014} confirmed that there ``exists a range of perceptually natural visual gains" and 2.02 $\pm$ 0.16 was the mean visual gain rated as natural for WIP with a HMD whose diagonal field of view (FOV) is 60 degree for each eye.
 In this experiment, we put more weight on the evaluation of participants' perception of virtual walking, while Experiments 1 and 2 focused on walking performance.
-The speed gain was 1.0 on the first 10 m of the flat road, and it was modified on the slope.
+Nilsson et al. \cite{Nilsson:2014} confirmed that less visual gain than 2.02 is enough with a HMD that has a wider FOV.
+However, our informal test with three participants confirmed that the virtual walking experience on a virtual flat road with SHeF-WIP is natural with the visual gain of 2.02 and with the VIVE pro.
+Moreover, this visual gain might change the values of our results but does not affect the general tendencies of the results and thus, does not change the discussion of the hypotheses or conclusion of this experiment.
+The speed gain was 1.0 on the first 10 m of the flat road, and the gain of the condition was applied instantly when the participants reached the edge of the slope.